King's Lynn Stars: 2000s

-2011–present
+2010s

-The 2011 season saw King's Lynn move up to the Elite League, marking a return to the top flight of speedway for the Stars.
-Only Kozza Smith, Olly Allen and Tomas Topinka were kept on the squad, with the rest of the team brought in from other Elite squads.
+The 2011 season saw King's Lynn Stars return to the Elite League, marking a return to the top flight of speedway.
+Only Tomáš Topinka and Olly Allen were kept on the squad, with the rest of the team brought in from other Elite squads.
 The Stars proved very competitive home and away and finished third in the League and qualified for the playoffs, where they lost to the Poole Pirates in the semi-finals.
-They continued to compete in the Elite League and finished 2nd in 2014.
+They continued to compete in the Elite League and finished 2nd in 2014, when headed by Niels Kristian Iversen.

 During the SGB Premiership 2018 the club just failed to win the highest league title, to have won it would have been the first time in the club's history.
 They topped the regular season table but lost in the play off final to Poole Pirates.
+Robert Lambert topped scored for the Stars and was well supported by Iversen.

+2020s

+Following a season lost to the COVID-19 pandemic the team had a poor 2021 but reached the League Cup final in 2022.
+In June 2023, the club signed former world champion Artem Laguta for his first season in British speedway but the season disintegrated with Laguta unable to perform on the track and the team finished last.
+A complete revamp ensued for 2024, which included Niels Kristian Iversen's return and the mid-season signing of Czech rider Jan Kvěch.

+In 2025, the club ran a junior team for the first time in eight years and the Young Stars won the National Trophy.